 If boredom is an issue during your indoor rides, consider the Kinetic Road Machine Smart Trainer.
 An included Bluetooth sensor communicates with Kinetic inRide app to provide vital information during your training sessions such as power, speed, calories burned, and cadence.
 Not only can this information boost your training and make each session more meaningful, it also means that you won’t need to spend extra money on a power meter to keep track of your training.

-This bike resistance trainer is geared towards avid cyclists who need a bike trainer that can stand up to their serious indoor training demands, as is evident by its smooth operation and leak-proof design.
+This Kinetic bike trainer is geared towards avid cyclists who need a bike trainer that can stand up to their serious indoor training demands, as is evident by its smooth operation and leak-proof design.
 Each training ride generates a large amount of heat, which can take a toll on the components over time.
 However, this innovative fluid resistance and cooling system minimizes heat buildup and subsequent damage over time, resulting in a long-lasting trainer that can withstand the demands of heavy use.

 Cyclists particularly like the large diameter tire roller, which helps reduce tire wear.
 This Kinetic trainer fits most types of bikes with wheels ranging from 24 to 29 inches.
 It also comes with its own skewer to ensure a secure bike fit.